comparisons

 HappyHorse 1.0 vs Veo 3: Which Has Better Native Audio in 2026?

 Both ship native audio.
 The architectures are not the same.
-HappyHorse 1.0 from Alibaba generates audio and video in a single forward pass on a 40-layer Transformer with no cross-attention layer between the two streams.
+HappyHorse 1.0 from Alibaba generates audio and video in a single forward pass on a unified Transformer stack with no cross-attention bridge between the two modalities.
 Veo 3 from Google DeepMind keeps a tighter dialogue lip-sync pipeline tuned for spoken English at sub-10ms latency.
 The verdict in 2026 is split: Veo wins English explainer and broadcast dialogue work, HappyHorse wins multilingual lip-sync and the Artificial Analysis leaderboard ranking.
 If you ship in Mandarin, Cantonese, or Japanese, the choice is already made.

 HappyHorse 1.0 is live on Oakgen's AI Video Generator.
 1,000 free credits to start, no credit card required.

 The interesting thing about the April 2026 video model landscape is that "native audio" stopped being a differentiator and started being a category.
 Veo 3 set the bar in 2025 with its first-pass dialogue generation.
-A year later, HappyHorse 1.0 stealth-launched on the Artificial Analysis Video Arena on April 7, took the #1 aggregate slot with a 107-point Elo margin, and shipped on the fal API on April 26 with native audio in 7 languages.
+A year later, HappyHorse 1.0 stealth-launched on the Artificial Analysis Video Arena on April 7, claimed the #1 aggregate slot by a decisive 107-point Elo gap, and shipped on the fal API on April 26 with native audio in 7 languages.
 Both models now generate sound and picture together.
 The question is which architecture wins which shot.

 The Native Audio Spec Comparison